lexibank/tlopo/out/vol3/chapter4.md

-A third possible POc term for the new growth of plants is &ast;rama.
-This is not a very well- supported reconstruction, but is suggested by the Lou form rɔm ɔn 'taro shoot' and a few terms from North New Guinea languages, including Sissano (Arop) raman 'seedling, shoot, plant'.
-As Lou and Sissano (Arop) are not languages which reflect final consonants, it seems likely that the final -n in these languages reflects the 3sG possessive suffix.
+A third possible POc term for the new growth of plants is _&ast;rama_.
+This is not a very well-supported reconstruction, but is suggested by the Lou form _rɔmɔn_ 'taro shoot' and a few terms from North New Guinea languages, including Sissano (Arop) _raman_ 'seedling, shoot, plant'.
+As Lou and Sissano (Arop) are not languages which reflect final consonants, it seems likely that the final _-n_ in these languages reflects the 3SG possessive suffix.

 <a id="p-111"></a>